nnn

 2) Black Bean Tacos

-I forgot to thaw anything’ dinner strikes again, and it never really disappoints.
-Heat canned or cooked black beans and season with cumin, chili powder, and a little salt, then add to tortillas.
-Shredded cabbage is inexpensive and crunchy, and it also won’t wilt into sadness like more fragile greens.
+Dinner strikes again and I am never truly disappointed.
+I never thaw anything.
+Heat black beans (I just used canned) and season with some cumin, chili powder and a little salt and add to tortillas.
+I used shredded cabbage because it is one of the cheaper options with a nice crunch and it won’t wilt unlike other fragile greens.
 A touch of lime makes it taste brighter than it has any right to.

 3) Sheet Pan Sausage